Copyright & Policy

 5) Prohibited content

-• Malware, exploits, or files designed to exfiltrate data, gain unauthorized access, or cause harm.
+• Malware, exploits, or files designed to exfiltrate data or cause harm.

-• Content illegal under applicable law, or violating valid court orders or regulatory directives.
+• Content illegal under applicable law or violating court orders.

 6) Detection & screening

-• Heuristics & signals: File-type validation, structure analysis, metadata patterns, URL intelligence.
+• Heuristics & signals: File-type validation, structure analysis, metadata patterns.

-• User reports: Prioritized manual review when sufficiently detailed evidence is provided.
+• User reports: Prioritized manual review when detailed evidence is provided.

 9) Takedown notices (how to report)